Bible Verses on Healing | Scriptures on Healing to Build Your Faith

 Nothing is too difficult for the Lord to heal.
 And that includes severe pain, seizures, paralysis, and more.
 When people suffering those things were brought to Jesus, “He healed them.”
 And He’ll heal you too!

-Jesus doesn’t have to be directly in your presence.
-As you call upon Him, from His place today at the Father's right hand in heaven He is able to “just say the word, and [you] will be healed.”
+Jesus doesn’t have to be directly in your presence, as proven by the Roman centurion's faith for his servant's healing at a distance.
+As you call upon the Lord, from His place today at the Father's right hand in heaven He is able to “just say the word, and [you] will be healed.”

 Jesus “healed all the sick” 2,000 years ago.
 And He is “the same yesterday and today and forever” (Hebrews 13:8).
 As Isaiah prophesied long ago, Jesus “took up our infirmities and bore our diseases.”
 So we don’t have to bear them!